-Nicole Opper is an Emmy®-nominated filmmaker who directed and produced the feature documentary Off and Running, an Audience Favorite at Tribeca and winner of ten international awards including Best Documentary at Outfest and Best Documentary Screenplay at Silverdocs.
-The film was nationally broadcast on P.O.V. in 2010.
-Nicole received a Fulbright Fellowship to direct Visitor’s Day, which is supported by New York State Council on the Arts, Chicken & Egg Pictures and The Independent Television Service.
-Visitor's Day broadcasts on WORLD Channel Fall 2018.
-Currently Nicole is directing the second season of a short form docu-series called The F Word: A Foster-to-Adopt Story, funded by ITVS for IndieLens Storycast and streaming on Soul Pancake in partnership with Participant Media in 2019.
-Nicole has produced films and television for The Discovery Channel and Here TV, and was featured in Filmmaker Magazine’s annual “25 New Faces of Independent Film”.
-Nicole has taught filmmaking at Stanford University and San Francisco State University, and is currently an assistant professor at Santa Clara University.
-In addition to teaching and making films, Nicole is the Creative Director of the BAVC National MediaMaker Fellowship.
+Nico Opper is an Emmy®-nominated filmmaker who directed and produced the feature documentary Off and Running, an Audience Favorite at Tribeca and winner of ten international awards including Best Documentary at Outfest and Best Documentary Screenplay at Silverdocs.
+The film broadcast nationally on P.O.V.
+Nico received a Fulbright Fellowship to direct Visitor’s Day, which was supported by New York State Council on the Arts, Chicken & Egg Pictures and The Independent Television Service.
+Visitor's Day nationally broadcast on PBS and WORLD Channel.
+Nico directed and produced the short form docu-series The F Word: A Foster-to-Adopt Story, funded by ITVS for IndieLens Storycast and currently streaming on Soul Pancake in partnership with Participant Media.
+The F Word was nominated for a Gotham Award for Breakthrough Series.
+They have produced films and television for The Discovery Channel and Here TV, and have been featured in Filmmaker Magazine’s annual “25 New Faces of Independent Film”, Indiewire’s 25 LGBT Filmmakers on the Rise, and most recently DOC NYC’s “40 Under 40”.
+Nico has taught filmmaking at Stanford University and San Francisco State University, and is currently an assistant professor at Santa Clara University.
+In addition to teaching and making films, Nico is the Creative Director of the BAVC MediaMaker Fellowship.